SCBI-ForestGEO/Dendrobands/resources/maps/README.md

 The code for making the biannual and intraannual maps is found at [survey_maps](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/Rscripts).
 - This code only looks at live trees (since we survey only live trees).

-The ArcGIS maps are here for reference, but are also fully usable and are linked to the shapefiles in this repo and in SCBI-ForestGEO-DATA (link below).
+The ArcGIS maps are here for reference, but are also fully usable and are linked to the shapefiles in this repo and in SCBI-ForestGEO-Data (link below).

 ## shapefiles